jstreifel-33/reading-notes/archive/css-intro.md

 # Intro to CSS

-CSS (**C**ascading **S**tyle **S**heets) is used to change how a wesite *looks*.
+CSS (**C**ascading **S**tyle **S**heets) is used to change how a website *looks*.
 It is used in combination with HTML, which controls the structure of a website.
 HTML has a universal default style that applies to each element, but with CSS we can make a website look much more unique.

 ## CSS Syntax